Get

 How to Give CBD Oil to Your Cat

 Once you have consulted with a vet about your cat and found the right CBD oil product to try, you want to ensure you correctly administer the oil.
 Like many medications and supplements, the amount given is based on body weight.
 A small cat will need less CBD oil than a larger cat.
-After you know the dosage for your cat, try out one of these five methods to administer the oil.
+After you know the dosage recommended by the manufacturer and confirmed by your vet, try out one of these five methods to administer the oil.

 Need veterinary advice but can't get to the clinic?
 Catster recommends PangoVet, our online veterinary service.
 Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!